 For Jess to use her talker, it isn’t as novel as it once was.
 I don’t share everything she says because it is no longer new.
-She chats to me all the time, tells me what is on her mind and shares her opinion.
+She chats with me all the time, tells me what is on her mind and shares her opinion.

 Over the weekend, we had a family reunion.
 I wasn’t all that surprised when Jess chose not to use her talker.
 I’m not sure if it was the pressure having 30 people here, or if she just didn’t want to talk to people that aren’t familiar with someone using an AAC voice.
 It would have been great for her to expose others, but I don’t blame her for wanting to take a day off.
 In hindsight, it would have been better if I shared with the family (we don’t see very often) how to have a successful conversation with someone who uses a speech device.

 Thank goodness we were outside and under the trees.
 It was the only place to find a breeze.
-When I finally sat down to dinner, I was amused when Jess got up and took her plate to another table.
+When I finally sat down for dinner, I was amused when Jess got up and took her plate to another table.
 She’s a social butterfly.